evennia/evennia/docs/sphinx/source/wiki/DirectoryOverview.rst

 ``gamesrc/conf/``
 ^^^^^^^^^^^^^^^^^

-``gamesrc/world/`` holds optional extension modules for the Evennia engine.
+``gamesrc/conf/`` holds optional extension modules for the Evennia engine.
 Certain functionality in the server is meant to be extended, and in order to allow you to do this without modifying the server itself, it imports files from this directory.
-Modifying these are optionally and you can usually change a variable in ``game/settings.py`` to change which module Evennia is looking for.
+Modifying these are optional and you can usually change a variable in ``game/settings.py`` to change exactly which module Evennia actually uses.
 There are dummy example files in here, read their headers for usage instructions.

 The ``src/`` directory